 Want the perfect Ford Mustang?
-It’s not just about looks – it’s about reliability too.
+It’s not just about appearance – it’s about reliability too.

-We’ve analyzed data from owner reports, safety ratings, and expert reviews (including NHTSA and Consumer Reports) to reveal the best and worst Mustang years.
+We’ve examined data from owner reports, safety ratings, and expert reviews (including NHTSA and Consumer Reports) to reveal the best and poorest Mustang years.

 Focusing on the 5th to 7th generations, we’ll break down features, issues, and recalls.
-By the end, you’ll be a Mustang authority, ready to spot the winners and avoid the lemons.
+By the end, you’ll be a Mustang expert, ready to spot the winners and avoid the duds.

 Let’s dive in!